 Dairy free lemon curd

 This beautiful dairy free lemon curd makes the most of coconut oil.
-Like butter, it hards when chilled.
+Like butter, it hardens when chilled.
 Unlike butter, it gives curd a clean, neutral flavour that allows the citrus to become it’s tangy, vibrant best.

 Low FODMAP Thai green curry

 After my trip to Thailand, a low FODMAP Thai green curry recipe was an absolute must.
-This version is vegetarian/vegan, and uses coconut cream for a beautiful rich curry gravy.
+This version is vegetarian/vegan and uses coconut cream for a beautiful rich curry gravy.

 Lime curd tart with a gluten free Graham cracker crust

 This beautiful lime curd tart uses a coconut oil based dairy free lime curd for the filling.
 It’s vibrant, zingy and beautiful.
-Personally, I prefer curd without butter these days, as the coconut oil really gives the citrus a chance to shine.
+Personally, I prefer curd without butter these days as the coconut oil really gives the citrus a chance to shine.

 Low FODMAP ‘not quite daal’